alexabstreiter/weekly-generator/README.md

 - Properly handles threaded messages and organizes them hierarchically
 - Customizes prompts for different channel types (announcements, general, help, development, etc.)
 - Uses OpenAI models to generate comprehensive summaries
-- Prints summaries to the console
+- Prints summaries to the console and saves them to Notion

 ## Prerequisites

 - Python 3.8 or higher
 - A Discord bot token
 - An OpenAI API key
+- A Pipedrive API key
+- A Notion API key

 ## Setup